-DP technology enables a vessel to maintain its position and heading using sophisticated positioning systems and other sensors as well as its own thrusters and propellers.
-It facilitates work in deeper waters than vessels using anchors or jack-ups can achieve and is widely used in the offshore oil and gas, renewable energy, cable-lay and related industries.
+DP technology enables a vessel to maintain its position and heading using sophisticated positioning systems and control system technology for its own thrusters and propellers.
+It facilitates work in much deeper waters than vessels using traditional anchors and is widely used in the offshore oil and gas, renewable energy and related industries.

-We publish a variety of guidance documents, setting out industry good practice based on the cumulative experience of our members to help ensure safe and efficient operations.
-A key document is the Guidelines for the design and operation of dynamically positioned vessels, which is regularly reviewed and updated to reflect technological developments and operational achievements.
+IMCA publishes a variety of guidance documents, setting out industry good practice based on the cumulative experience of our members to help ensure safe and efficient operations.
+Key documents include: